CCI-MOC/hil/docs/consistency-model.md

   - ``headnode_delete``: This deletes the headnode immediately, detaching it from all networks it was attached to.
 Due to current limitations, this operation cannot be run at all.
-Eventually, this call should succeed as long as the headnode is powered off, if not more often.
+Eventually, this call should succeed as long as the headnode is powered off.

   - ``headnode_start``, ``headnode_stop``: These cycle power on the headnode.
     It's also possible that, eventually, we might allow networking changes to